andrewyewcy/andrewyewcy.github.io/_posts/2023-05-23-bixi-web-scraping.md

-# Web Scraping - Downloading CSV's
+## Downloading and converting all data files systematically from Bixi using Python

-By: Andrew Yew <br>
+By: Andrew Yew
-Last updated: 2023-05-17

 **Motivation**